 Moreover, hackers can also trick people into providing personal details or clicking on the malicious hyperlinks via phishing e-mails, fraudulent websites, suspicious mobile apps and messages on social media.
-You can refer to the anti-phishing advice from the InfoSec website to protect your personal details against these social engineering attacks.
+You can refer to the Protecting against Phishing Attacks section of the InfoSec website to protect your personal details against these social engineering attacks.

 Run antivirus software on a regular basis